phetsims/phet-info/deployment-info/chipper-2.0.md

 # Updating supported brands

 In each sim's package.json, it lists the brands that are supported.
 When a phet-io sim is instrumented, it should be added as a supported brand in package.json.
-Whenever this information is changed, perennial's `grunt generate-data` should be run, and the files under `perennial/data` should be committed/pushed.
+The files under perennial/data (simulation lists, based on phet-io or other support) will be automatically updated by a process running on bayes (grunt generate-data).

 # Building standalone repositories

 Scenery/Kite/Dot/etc. can be built as a standalone file that can be included (e.g. that file is used for Scenery examples and documentation).
 Just `grunt` in the repository should do the trick, and note that there are no brands, so it does not create brand directories.

 # Building wrapper repositories